ResoneAt/Academic-Internship-Assignments/README.md

 Once you have installed the required packages, you can run the project without any issues.

-### Installation

-Provide step-by-step instructions on how to install the project.

 ## Usage

 This section should provide information on how to use the project, including examples of how to use any command-line tools or web interfaces.